awesto/django-shop/docs/tutorial/quickstart.rst

 In this demo we show how to handle products with different types in different natural languages.

-When migrating from the Internationalized Products demo, assure you are in the ``django-shop`` folder and using the correct virtual environment:
+When migrating from the previous *Internationalized Products* demo, assure you are in the ``django-shop`` folder and using the correct virtual environment.
+Then in a shell invoke:

 .. code-block:: shell